bl-liu6/Smart-Document-Analyzer/README.md

 - **NLP Tools**: Integration with NLP libraries or services like Apache OpenNLP, Stanford NLP, or OpenAI is essential for text analysis.
 - **File Conversion**: Apache PDFBox and Tesseract OCR are suggested for handling PDFs and image-based text extraction.

-## Development

-Ensure to follow best practices for software development, including writing unit and integration tests to maintain code quality and functionality.

-## Contribution

-Contributions are welcome.
-Please submit pull requests or create issues for bugs and feature requests.

-## License

-[Specify License]

----

 This project aims to provide a comprehensive solution for document analysis, leveraging the latest in secure file handling and NLP technologies.